-Using the points you’ve earned to book flights directly with Chase is one solid option – and booking the flight deals you find here is one of our favorite uses of Ultimate Rewards points.
+Using the points you’ve earned to book flights directly through the Chase travel portal is one solid option – and booking the flight deals you find here is one of our favorite ways to use Ultimate Rewards points.
 But you can also transfer those points directly to 10 airlines and three hotel brands.

 That gives your points immense flexibility that shouldn’t be overlooked.
 And in many cases, sending your points to Chase transfer partners can get you far more value – especially if you’re looking to fly first and business class.